 - Chapter 3 has you fighting dark aeons.
 While their appearances look evil, so is the boss fight music, complete with scarestrings!

 - What's more scary about this game?
 Oh, right, the bad ending.
 If you don't defeat the second-to-last final boss, Vegnagun, under the given amount of turns, or if it kills you, Shuyin fires the cannon and completely annihilates Spira.

-- Final Fantasy X-2's Bonus Dungeon, Via Infinito, has Elder Drakes which can wipe you out without breaking a sweat unless you've been Level Grinding like mad.
+- The Bonus Dungeon, Via Infinito, has Elder Drakes which can wipe you out without breaking a sweat unless you've been Level Grinding like mad.
 Normally, this wouldn't be a problem, as there's always the Flee command... except, it doesn't work on fiends you can see before you fight them.
 You have to time your run perfectly to avoid them, and they keep jumping out at you — and the noises they make as they pounce... *shudder*

-- Especially the Tonberries, if you go deeper in Via Infinito, you can even see even bigger ones that can kill you with its huge knife in one hit, even if you're level 99 and have Cat Nip.
+- Especially the Tonberries.
+If you go deeper in Via Infinito, you can even see even bigger ones that can kill you with its huge knife in one hit, even if you're level 99 and have Cat Nip.
 The Mega Tonberry is absolutely terrifying, with a version of Karma that not only does HP and MP damage, but also petrifies the target and, if that doesn't work, also inflicts 100% guaranteed Confusion.
 Ouch!

 - What happened to Shuyin.
 Following his death in Bevelle alongside Lenne, the poor bastard spent the next millennium being forced to relive his death and the death of his lover.
 Over and over, without a break, for a thousand years.
 Yeah, you can understand why someone might want to reduce the entire planet to ashes after that.